 - Tier III: Intensive Instruction.
 Delivered outside the classroom through pull-out smaller groups or one-on-one time.
 The FACTS Ed teacher regularly collaborates with classroom teachers to ensure students’ needs are being met and progress is being made.

-Benefits for Administrators
+Benefits for School Administrators

 - Improved learning for students